-(A) Upon petition by the county department of human services, the court may issue an order authorizing the provision of protective services on an emergency basis to an adult.
-The petition for any emergency order shall include:
+(A) Upon petition by the county department of job and family services or its designee, the court may issue an order authorizing the provision of protective services on an emergency basis to an adult.
+The petition for any emergency order shall include all of the following:

 (1) The name, age, and address of the adult in need of protective services;

 (3) The proposed protective services;

 (4) The petitioner's reasonable belief, together with facts supportive thereof, as to the existence of the circumstances described in divisions (D)(1) to (3) of this section;

 (5) Facts showing the petitioner's attempts to obtain the adult's consent to the protective services.